shauryapednekar/logseq-public-notes/pages/kakfa.md

 	- Distributed Nature
 		- The ability for Kafka to scale horizontally is key to its widespread adoption.
 More producers and consumers can be easily added as separate compute nodes and connected to Kafka.
 Similarly, more Kafka worker nodes can be provisioned to allow for spreading the load of writing and reading messages.
 	- Low Write Latency
-		- Writing to a Kafka topic is
+		- Writing to a Kafka topic is essentially writing to an append only log file (ignoring replication).
+This is a very simple operation and allows for very low latency when writing to Kafka.
+-